idea-statica/ideastatica-public/src/Logger/IdeaStatiCa.PluginLogger/readme.md

 The logfile can be found in the directory %Temp%\IdeaStatiCa\Logs\ The name of the logfile is taken from the name of the Entry assembly or it san be set

 IdeaStatica.PluginLogger is availabe as [nuget package](https://www.nuget.org/packages/IdeaStatiCa.PluginLogger/)

+An example how to use IdeaStatiCa.PluginLogger is in [FEAppExample_1](https://github.com/idea-statica/ideastatica-public/tree/main/src/Examples/CCM/FEAppExample_1)